-The amounts reported on the balance sheet for cash and cash equivalents, trade receivables/payables and accrued liabilities, approximate their fair values because of the short maturity of these instruments.
+The amounts reported on the balance sheets for cash and cash equivalents, trade receivables/payables and accrued liabilities approximate their fair values because of the short maturity of these instruments.

-The amounts reported on the balance sheets for marketable securities are the fair values of the instruments as reported by the financial institution where the funds are held as of February 28, 2011 and August 31, 2010.
-The Company has recorded net unrealized losses of approximately \$5,200 and \$1,600 at February 28, 2011 and August 31, 2010, respectively.
+The amounts reported on the balance sheets for marketable securities are the fair values of the instruments as reported by the financial institutions where the funds are held as of May 31, 2011 and August 31, 2010.
+The Company has recorded net unrealized losses of approximately \$5,200 and \$1,600 at May 31, 2011 and August 31, 2010, respectively.
 These securities include only federally insured certificates of deposit.